Herman Welker: Legal career

-Welker passed the bar at age 21 and was elected as the prosecuting attorney for Washington County before he graduated.
-He was re-elected and served in that position from 1928 to 1936.
-Welker moved to Los Angeles in 1936 and had a private practice until 1943, when he enlisted in the U.S. Army Air Forces and served until 1944.
-He returned to Idaho and practiced law at Payette until 1950 and was a member of the state senate from 1949 to 1951.
+In April 1929, Welker was appointed prosecuting attorney for Washington County; he graduated from law school in May, and was admitted to the bar later that year.
+He was re-elected and served as prosecutor from 1929 to 1935.
+In 1937, Welker moved to Los Angeles, where he had a private practice until 1943, when he enlisted in the U.S. Army Air Forces for World War II.
+He served until 1944, when he returned to Idaho and began to practice law in Payette.
+He was a member of the state senate from 1949 to 1951.

 U.S. Senate

-In Idaho in 1950, Welker ran for the U.S. Senate, as both seats were up for election that year.
+In in 1950, Welker ran for the U.S. Senate, as both seats were up for election that year.
 He won August's Republican primary over Congressman John Sanborn and Governor C. A. Robins, then defeated former Democratic Senator D. Worth Clark in the general election.
 Welker gained seats on several important committees, including the Armed Services and Judiciary committees.
-He soon distinguished himself as one of the most conservative and anticommunist senators, becoming a leading member and spokesperson for the right wing of the Republican Party.
+He soon distinguished himself as one of the most conservative and anticommunist senators, becoming a leading member and spokesperson for the Republican Party's right wing.